ottozastrow/indexAnyFrontend/standlet/docs/docs/conformity assessment/Article 52 - Conformity assessment procedures.md

-where justified in order to protect the health and safety of patients, users or other persons or other aspects of public health, the Commission is empowered to adopt delegated acts in accordance with Article&nbsp;115 to amend that list by adding other types of class IIb implantable devices to that list or removing devices therefrom.</p>
+where justified in order to protect the health and safety of patients, users or other persons or other aspects of public health, the Commission is empowered to adopt delegated acts in accordance with [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)15](../final provisionsArticle 115 - Exercise of the delegation.md) to amend that list by adding other types of class IIb implantable devices to that list or removing devices therefrom.</p>
    <p class="norm">6.&nbsp;&nbsp;Manufacturers of class IIa devices,
 other than custom-made or investigational devices, shall be subject to a